Stomach Cancer

 • Take a rest after meals to prevent indigestion

-• Avoid anemia, be aware of the supplement of vitamin B12 (e.g. liver, meat, fish and milk).
-Some patients need regular injection of vitamin B12
+• Choose foods with abundant vitamin B12 (e.g. liver, meat, fish and milk).
+Some patients need regular injection of vitamin B12 after stomach removal surgery.

 Back To Top